npmcdn-to-unpkg-bot/Articles/Introduction to a modern Wordpress theme development workflow.md

 ## Installing Wordpress

 To start you off with Wordpress I would like to introduce you first to the modern Wordpress workflow.
 Much of the stuff you find online is either outdated or has better alternatives.
 We will be using a virtual machine (VirtualBox), a development environment focused on Wordpress (VVV) and a site creation tool (VV).
-This may seem like a ton of work to set up but if you are planning to work with Wordpress on a regular basis I highly recommend the workflow I am going to describe in a bit.
+This may seem like a ton of work to set up but if you are planning to work with Wordpress on a regular basis I highly recommend the workflow I am going to describe.
 For this tutorial I am going to assume you use OSX and Homebrew.

 ## VirtualBox + Vagrant + VVV + VV